Freemium vs. Free Trial? A decision framework to help you decide

 The freemium model is vital in a dominant growth strategy and can help you take a sizable chunk out of a market.

-How big is a market?
+How big is the market?
 Well, Jason Benkins, the founder of SaaStr, argues in this article that you need 50 million active users for freemium to work.

 If you have a niche product with a total addressable market (TAM) of 50 customers, good luck.
 A freemium model will give away your product to the precious few users who might actually pay for it.